-Common forms of money are coins and notes - so when you hand over some coins at the shops to buy something, the shop keeper is accepting the money in exchange for something you want to buy.
-We use money every day, whether at the shops, buying a stamp to post a letter, or when an employer pays someone.
+Common forms of money are coins and notes - so when you hand over some coins at the store to buy something, the storekeeper is accepting the money in exchange for something you want to buy.
+We use money every day, whether at a store, buying a postage stamp to post a letter, or when an employer pays someone.